2486 Pruden Blvd. Suffolk, VA 23434

 If you are in the Suffolk or Carrollton, VA area, you can receive a custom, comfortable sports mouthguard today.
 Call Gwaltney Dental for treatment at 757.982.8467 or schedule an appointment with our dental team on our website.

 Please let us know if you have any remaining questions about sports mouthguards or the other dental mouthguards we provide.
-We are always happy to assist our patients and educate them on our different methods of treatment.
+We are always happy to assist and educate our patients on our different treatment methods.